 This Act extends to every external Territory.

-5A Copies of certain notices to be given to Inspector-General

-Where the Minister gives a notice in writing to the Director-General for the purposes of subparagraph (d)(ii) of the definition of politically motivated violence in section 4, the Minister shall give a copy of the notice to the Inspector-General of Intelligence and Security.
+5A Copies of certain notices to be given to Inspector-General definition of politically motivated violence in section 4, the Minister shall give a copy of the notice to the Inspector-General of Intelligence and Security.